eemeli/yaml/docs/06_custom_tags.md

 - `format: string` If a tag has multiple forms that should be parsed and/or stringified differently, use `format` to identify them.
 Used by `!!int` and `!!float`.
 - **`identify(value): boolean`** is used by `doc.createNode()` to detect your data type, e.g. using `typeof` or `instanceof`.
 Required.
 - `nodeClass: Node` is the `Node` child class that implements this tag.
 Required for collections and tags that have overlapping JS representations.
-- `options: Object` is used by some tags to configure their stringification.
 - **`resolve(value, onError): Node | any`** turns a parsed value into an AST node; `value` is either a `string`, a `YAMLMap` or a `YAMLSeq`. `onError(msg)` should be called with an error message string when encountering errors, as it'll allow you to still return some value for the node.
 If returning a non-`Node` value, the output will be wrapped as a `Scalar`.
 Required.
 - `stringify(item, ctx, onComment, onChompKeep): string` is an optional function stringifying the `item` AST node in the current context `ctx`. `onComment` and `onChompKeep` are callback functions for a couple of special cases.
 If your data includes a suitable `.toString()` method, you can probably leave this undefined and use the default stringifier.
 - **`tag: string`** is the identifier for your data type, with which its stringified form will be prefixed.
 Should either be a !-prefixed local `!tag`, or a fully qualified `tag:domain,date:foo`.
 Required.